TimesysGit/meta-timesys/README.md

 ```

+### Exclude native and build-only packages in SBOM

+To exclude all packages except backfill packages (packages built during the BitBake process
+but not listed in the SBOM, because they may not be a part of the final rootfs manifest or
+dependencies of its packages e.g., glibc) and packages present in rootfs
+manifest, set VIGILES_SBOM_ROOTFS_MANIFEST_ONLY = "1"

+**Note:** This might result in the SBOM which is not NTIA compliant.

 ### Disable SBOM and Report generation for initramfs image

 SBOM and report generation for the initramfs image can be disabled in local conf.